WOMEN CONTROL FERTILITY

 A woman’s ability to control her own fertility stands as one of the greatest discoveries of all time with the benefits accruing to all of humanity, but especially to women and girls.
 Contraceptive use has the potential to directly transform the lives of half of the world’s adult population, indirectly improve the lives of the other half, and dramatically improve the quality of life of the generations of children born in societies where contraception is widely used.

 Contraception is a lifesaving medical intervention that already prevents the deaths of hundreds of thousands of women in pregnancy and childbirth and millions of newborns.
-If all demand for modern contraception was met for the estimated 218 million married and partnered women who want to use it, and they were provided with quality pregnancy and childbirth care, maternal and newborn deaths would fall by 62% and 69% respectively according to the Guttmacher Institute.
-The returns are even higher when unpartnered women are included.
+If all demand for modern contraception was met for the women who want to use it, and they were also provided with quality pregnancy and childbirth care, maternal and newborn deaths would fall by a massive 62% and 69% respectively, according to the Guttmacher Institute.
 No other single intervention has the power to reduce maternal and newborn deaths to these levels.

 Further, the positive impact of contraception on women’s ability to learn and earn is significant.
 Studies in the USA by Claudia Goldin and Lawrence Katz and Martha Bailey and Jason Lindo have found that women’s access to the contraceptive pill in the 1960s and 1970s accelerated delays in marriage and childbirth and increased women’s labor force participation, especially in non-traditional, professional jobs.